arteeh/silverblue/README.md

 This is essentially Fedora Silverblue, but with the following differences:

 - Baked in extensions are removed.
 You can install extensions using the Extension Manager app.
-- Baked in apps are mostly removed except for Settings, Software, Disks and the file manager.
-You can install apps using the app store.
+- Baked in apps are removed except for Settings and the file manager.
+You can install apps using flatpak or the Warehouse app.
 - Tailscale and Docker are included.

 There's an NVIDIA version which includes its drivers, a server version that doesn't have a desktop, and lastly a version that uses the Cosmic desktop environment.